'Something for everyone' | Festivals, county fair will highlight Labor Day weekend events

 JOHNSTOWN, Pa. – Whether it’s a festival or a fair, there will be plenty to see and do in the area over the Labor Day weekend.

-The Cambria City Ethnic Festival will be held Friday through Sept.
-3 in the Cambria City section of Johns-town.
+The Cambria City Ethnic Festival will be held Friday through Sunday in the Cambria City section of Johnstown.
 It will feature traditional foods, craft vendors and free entertainment.

 St. Mary’s